VeriorPies/MineCloud/minecloud_configuration_packages/CustomConfigurationPackageGuides.md

     - Edit `minecloud_configuration_packages/RELEASES.md` to add your configuration package download link to the list.
     - If it's a new game being supported, also edit the main README to add it to the support list

 15. You are all set now!
-Just create a pull request to the `origin/main` branch and wait for it to be merged!
+Just commit, create a [pull request](https://github.com/VeriorPies/MineCloud/pulls) to the `origin/main` branch, and wait for it to be merged!